jonahsaunders/IC-Design-Studio/README.md

 **Engineering preview.** Linux desktop/user acceptance and Windows qualification remain unexecuted.
 See [release status](docs/RELEASE_STATUS.md) for the validation boundaries.

-Uploading this project for the first time?
-Follow [UPLOAD_TO_GITHUB.md](UPLOAD_TO_GITHUB.md).
-The repository contains source, examples, tests and documentation.
-Standalone app bundles and the companion PDK/evidence archives are separate release assets.

 This release adds reviewed terminal updates across schematics, symbols, linked layouts and saved benches; configurable hierarchy-aware electrical checks; an occurrence and net cross-probe browser; clearer capture controls and overlap selection; and measured improvements to wire lookup, large-layout redraws and symbol rendering.
 Existing Xschem-inspired, Virtuoso-inspired and KLayout-inspired profiles and analog/process workflows remain.
 Read [the 0.13 guide](docs/UPDATE_0.13.md), [capability matrix](docs/CAPABILITY_MATRIX_0.13.md) and [desktop/user acceptance protocol](docs/DESKTOP_ACCEPTANCE_0.13.md).

 ## Run from source